-P&amp;C Health Life

-А. General

-1 Pricing/Underwriting Risk

-Risk : Future Pricing risk (I.e. business that will be priced in the future) factor x Written Premium Not reflected Not reflected directly.
+Future Pricing risk (I.e. business that will be priced in the future) factor x Written Premium Not reflected directly.
 Considered as a part of C-4.

-Risk : Past pricing, future event risk Ŭ Health: factor x EP.
-(Details same as Health for Health lines, but tiered factor x EP without further adjusting for DI, LTC, and some supplemental coverage.)
-Life: factor times amount at risk.
-Annuity: na The factors used are "tiered", such that one factor applies to the first \$X million, a different factor applies to the next \$Y million, etc

-2 Reserving Risk • •

-Risk : Past events - estimation (and process?) risk factor x Loss Reserve Not reflected. factor x (Health) claim reserve
+Risk: Past pricing, future event risk are incurred up front under P&C statutory accounting, but the UPR reserve does not reflect this.
+Therefore the conservative accounting for Ratio) times (1 - Managed Care credit) for major Health lines. ["Tiered" factor refers to a factor that varies with successive layers of EP volume, e.g. one factor for first \$X million of EP, and a different factor for next \$Y million, etc] 2 Reserving Risk Past events - estimation (and process?) risk factor x Loss Reserve Not reflected. factor x (Health) claim reserve